HMRC continues £1.7m tax battle with broadcaster Adrian Chiles

 HM Revenue and Customs (HMRC) is appealing a 2022 tribunal decision that the presenter’s services provided through his personal company should not be treated as work performed under employment contracts for tax purposes.

-Lawyers for Mr Chiles, who attended a hearing in London on Tuesday, say the nearly decade-long tax fight has taken a “significant toll” on his mental health.
+Lawyers for Mr Chiles, who attended a hearing in London on Tuesday, say the near decade-long tax fight – hit by legal delays due to the Covid-19 pandemic – has taken a “significant toll” on his mental health.

 The presenter previously brought a case against HMRC over the income tax and national insurance the organisation said was due on money ITV and BBC had paid to his “personal service company” Basic Broadcasting Limited (BBL).